diogo7b/store/instructions.md

 # Steps
-todo - return 400 if no body is provided todo - return 400 if an param is no provided todo - return 401 if an invalid param is provided
+todo - return 400 if no body is provided todo - return 400 if an param is no provided - ok todo - return 401 if an invalid param is provided - ok todo - return 200 if all params are provided